The average credit card interest rate is 22.2% in the UK, but rates vary by type of card and for good and bad credit scores.

 The average credit card interest rate varies not only by credit worthiness of the applicant, but also by type of card.
 Generally speaking, credit-builder cards have the highest APRs.
 Because these cards will consider applicants with limited credit history or a poor credit history, the credit card companies charge a higher rate to compensate for the additional risk.
 Rewards cards might also charge slightly higher interest rates.

 Note: The balance transfer rates discussed in this article are standard rates—that is, the rate that kicks in after any 0% promotional periods have ended (either because the promotional term finished or the promotional terms were violated).

 What is a Good Interest Rate (APR) on a Credit Card?

 You can tell if your interest rate is "good" if you’ve received a rate close to the representative APR according to credit card type (e.g., credit builder, student, etc.).
-It is unlikely anyone will receive a better rate than the average representative APR for a certain type of card; but 50% of applicants may receive a higher rate.
+It is unlikely anyone will receive a better rate than the average representative APR for a certain type of card; but up to 49% of applicants may receive a higher rate.
 Therefore, if your rate is near the average APR, you've got just about the lowest rate available.

 Looked at another way, you can decide if you’ve been given a good interest rate based on your credit history—depending on whether you have good credit or poor credit—as you can see below.

 Is Your Credit Card Interest Rate (APR) Good?

-Those with poor credit pay twice as much to carry a balance as those with good credit.
-So while an individual with a weak credit history might be given a "good" rate near the average representative APR of 36%, this "good" rate is still expensive.
+Those with poor credit pay nearly 2X as much to carry a balance as those with good credit.
+So while an individual with a weak credit history might be given a "good" rate near the average representative APR of 35%, this "good" rate is still relatively expensive.
 Interest on credit cards compounds daily, adding to the cost of carrying a credit card balance.